1 / 100

 Butternut Squash Soup with Cinnamon

-The golden color, smooth and creamy texture and wonderful taste of this soup make it a welcome addition to a chilly fall day.
-It has a slightly tangy flavor from the gingerroot, and the sweet cinnamon really comes through. —Jackie Campbell, Stanhope, New Jersey 54 / 100
+The golden color, smooth and creamy texture, and wonderful taste of this soup make it welcome on a chilly fall day.
+It has a slightly tangy flavor from the cream cheese, and the cinnamon really comes through. —Jackie Campbell, Stanhope, New Jersey

 Creamy Chicken Gnocchi Soup

 I tasted a similar soup at Olive Garden and wanted to see if I could re-create it myself at home.
 Here's the delicious result!
-It's wonderful on a cool evening. —Jaclynn Robinson, Shingletown, California 55 / 100
+It's wonderful on a chilly evening. —Jaclynn Robinson, Shingletown, California

 Golden Gouda Mushroom Soup